rtlabs-com/p-net/doc/creating_gsdml_files.rst

 ---------
 The current GSD version (as of writing) is 2.35.

-The file name is specified in section 5.1 of the GSD specification.
+The file name format is specified in section 5.1 of the GSD specification.
 For example ``GSDML-V2.35-Vendor-Device-20171231.xml``.
 You can give it an optional timestamp in the filename: ``-20171231-235900.xml``.